Kong/docs.konghq.com/app/_hub/kong-inc/ai-proxy-advanced/overview/_index.md

 The AI Proxy Advanced plugin lets you transform and proxy requests to multiple AI providers and models at the same time.
 This lets you set up load balancing between targets.

-The plugin accepts requests in one of a few defined and standardised formats, translates them to the configured target format, and then transforms the response back into a standard format.
+The plugin accepts requests in one of a few defined and standardized formats, translates them to the configured target format, and then transforms the response back into a standard format.

 The following table describes which providers and requests the AI Proxy Advanced plugin supports: